What is profit margin?

-While profit margin and gross margin both show profitability, they’re doing so in different ways and shouldn’t be used interchangeably.
+While net profit margin and gross profit margin both show profitability, they’re doing so in different ways and shouldn’t be used interchangeably.

-Profit margin shows you how profitable your products, services, or business is after deducting both direct and indirect costs.
-In other words, profit margin it tells you how profitable your whole business is.
+Net profit margin shows you how profitable your products, services, or business is after deducting both direct and indirect costs.
+In other words, net profit margin tells you how profitable your whole business is.

-Gross margin shows you how profitable your products/services are after deducting only direct costs.
-In other words, it tells you how profitable your products/services are, but not necessarily your business as a whole.
+Gross profit margin shows you how profitable your products/services are after deducting only direct costs.
+That is, it tells you how well your pricing strategy is earning you money—but not how your internal operations affect profit.